bhalbour0/country-client/README.md

 First, you need to start the server from the previous link.

-To get the server up and running, please follow these steps:
+To get the application up and running, please follow these steps:

 ### Install the git client (if needed)

-Please refer to Install Git if you don't already have git locally.
+Please refer to [Install Git](https://github.com/git-guides/install-git) if you don't already have git locally.

 ### Download and install the project